 I gut some of the FitD rules staples to build something adjacent to Blades, but certainly very different in feel and tone.
 In this game, you'll find numerous changes to the core rules to represent this shift in focus:

-- The addition of the unreal action.
-You put the world at risk or find yourself in a dire situation.
-You break the laws of reality.
+- The addition of the unreal action and fusing of controlled with risky.
+To go unreal, put the world at risk or find yourself in a dire situation.
+Or break the laws of reality.
 Magic opens up some fun possibilities, sometimes totally unbelievable ones.
-This game only stops for actions that are risky, desperate, or unreal.
+The action only stops when things get risky, desperate, or unreal.

-- Changes to the core: resistance, downtime, and stress mechanics shifted around a bit, placing focus in new areas.
+- Changes to the core: doubles are special, as well as sweeping changes to resistance, downtime, and stress mechanics (stress is now hope, you get less of it, but each point of it is more valuable), all serving to place focus in new areas.
 For example: your sources of hope (not vice purveyors) tell us more about your ambitions, background, or even your flaws.
 What renews your hope?
 Why this specific person, place, or thing?

 - The introduction of the Books system.
 This asks players to choose their starting chapter (0: mundane, 1: magical, or 2+: powerful) in their golden book.
 Progress in the golden book signals an increase in magical power level or age.
 The black book chapter signals how many doom lieutenants are physically present on Earth.
 And the progression of the black book tells the story of when those dark "riders" are actually on their metaphysical horses.

 - Undertake perilous activity (when the group gets together and faces peril in their action) to accrue pages and/or "buy" the group more time to "read" them (progressing the book).
 The group are the PCs, but also their associated cliques, mentors, pets, etc).
 Coin is replaced by time (this is the thing you get from gathering juicy deets, or doing something major).
 And much more, as this is a thorough reimagining of many Blades mechanics to suit a very different fiction.